yihui/yihui.org/content/tinytex/faq.md

     ```sh
     tlmgr install scheme-full
-    # you may also need to run:
-    # tlmgr path add
+    tlmgr path add
     ```

     This may take quite a while since it needs to download and install several Gigabytes of packages.

-1. **What does the TinyTeX installation script do exactly?
+1. **How is TinyTeX created?
 How do you reduce the size of the gigantic TeX Live?**

     The best way to understand TinyTeX is to [read the source](https://github.com/yihui/tinytex/) under the `tools` directory.
 Basically, TinyTeX automates the TeX Live installation using a profile file named [tinytex.profile](https://github.com/yihui/tinytex/blob/master/tools/tinytex.profile) (`./install-tl -profile=tinytex.profile`), which only specifies the `infraonly` scheme to be installed first.
 With this scheme, you cannot really compile any LaTeX documents, but it contains the most important utility `tlmgr` (TeX Live Manager).
-At this point, the total size is about 80MB.
+At this point, the total size is less than 1MB (on *nix).

     Then I use `tlmgr` to install a few more commonly used packages (defined in [pkgs-custom.txt](https://github.com/yihui/tinytex/blob/master/tools/pkgs-custom.txt)).
 With these packages, you should be able to compile most R Markdown documents to PDF.
-The total size becomes about 150MB.
+The total size becomes about 61MB.

     The fact that I only included a small number of LaTeX packages in TinyTeX is one of the two reasons why TinyTeX is relatively small in size.
 The other reason is that I excluded the source files and documentation of packages.
 In `tinytex.profile`, you can see these two options:

     ```config